 Practicum Nutrition: HS 811

-HS811 is a four-credit course in which you will spend a minimum of 150 hours working with a Registered Dietitian (RD) or other health care professional.
-The affiliations are designed to provide practical, hands-on experiences in the profession of nutrition—an opportunity to apply classroom knowledge in a variety of professional settings.
+HS811 is a three-credit course that is required for the Dietetic Internship, but optional for the MS only.
+In this experience, you you will spend a minimum of 150 hours working with a Registered Dietitian Nutritionist (RDN) or other health care professional.
+The affiliations are designed to provide practical, hands-on experiences in the profession of dietetics/nutrition—an opportunity to apply classroom knowledge in a variety of professional settings.
 The practicum is also an ideal opportunity to begin exploring the numerous career opportunities in nutrition.

 Students in the past have spent their practicum in many different environments including education, public health, and research.
 These include: